How to travel on public transport with your dog

 Focus

-Getting your dog's focus and attention on you is very useful while you're out and about.
-Master this, and you'll both feel much more confident and ready to go into the world.
+1, 2, 3–eyes on me.
+Getting your dog's focus and attention is useful when you're out and about.
+Master this, and you'll be prepared to navigate distracting environments together.

 Focus training